CBIIT/ChildhoodCancerDataInitiative-Prefect_Pipeline/README.md

     The only required two fields for deployment are `file_path` and `runner`.
     - The `file_path` is the path of the CCDI manifest in the s3 `ccdi-validation` bucket.
     - The `runner` is a uniq id of your choice.
 Please avoid space in your runner name.
-All the workflow outputs will be stored in the s3 bucket under the folder `runner`.
+All the workflow outputs will be stored in the s3 bucket under the folder `/<your_runner_id>`.
     ![deployment_inputs](./docs/deployment_inputs.png)
 - Check flow run
 ![flow_run](./docs/flow_run.png)